ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 Remove Logo from  Home screen (The one with Fetch Balance Button etc.).

+Meta Settings: Use "IP of DIBA Server" instead of "IP".

+Meta Settings: "IP" is red, "Security of..." is grey, "Timeout Ms" is a bit smaller.
+Make sure to use always the same font & color.

 ### 1: Certificate Check Security

 The DIBA server uses a certificate (and corresponding private key) to authenticate itself during the TLS handshake performed between the DIBA app and the DIBA server.
 This certificate is identified as **DIBA server certificate**.
 The certificate is issued (signed) by a custom root CA certificate identified as **DIBA CA certificate**.
 The latter is the one you have to install in the Android trust store (see [README](README.md)) so that DIBA server certificate is considered trustworthy.